Compulsory voting: Regressive taxation

+Compelled speech

 Another concern expressed about compulsory voting is that it would compel speech, which violates freedom of speech which includes the freedom not to speak.
 Former Australian opposition leader Mark Latham urged Australians to lodge blank votes for the 2010 election.
 He stated the government should not force citizens to vote or threaten them with a fine.
-At the 2013 federal election, considering the threat of a non-voting fine of up to $20, there was a turnout of 92%, of whom 6% lodged either informal or blank ballot papers.
+At the 2013 federal election, considering the threat of a non-voting fine of up to A$20, there was a turnout of 92%, of whom 6% lodged either informal or blank ballot papers.
 Systems in democratic countries, which have a secret ballot, allow for blank ballots, but voting systems could also add a 'none of the above' option to each race so as to provide multiple clear ways for voters to refrain from speaking/voting if, for some reason, a voter does not want to submit a partially or fully blank ballot.

+Religious objections

-Religious objection is one that many Christadelphians and Jehovah's witnesses, for example, cite as for why they should not participate in political events.
+Religious objection is one that many Christadelphians and Jehovah's Witnesses, for example, cite as for why they should not participate in political events.
 As a result, many countries allow religious beliefs as a valid excuse for not going to the polls.

-Concerns that policies can't address
+Civil liberties

-Libertarians in particular debate to what extent voting is a civic duty and not just a civic right.
-Even in the case of the US where most Americans do see voting as a civic duty, most Americans in a 2020 poll did not like the idea of imposing a $20 fine on those who did not cite an excuse for not voting including a conscientious objection.
+American libertarians in particular debate to what extent voting is a civic duty and not just a civic right.
+Even in the case of the US where most Americans see voting as a civic duty, most Americans in a 2020 poll did not like the idea of imposing a US$20 fine on those who did not cite an excuse for not voting including a conscientious objection.

-Research
+Vote buying

+One perceived downside to compulsory voting is that by coercing politically apathetic people to vote in elections, they are vulnerable to manipulation through vote buying.